Sixth International Joint Conference on Electronic Voting

-This conference is one of the leading international events for e-voting experts from all over the world.
-In 2016 the two previously bi-annually held conferences, EVOTE and VoteID, were merged into the annual E-VOTE-ID conference.
-The second joint conference will take place in October 2017.
+This is the sixth edition of one of the leading international events for e-voting experts from all over the world, taking place in October 2021.

 Design, analysis, formal modeling or research implementation of: